NinjaSomething/wireguard-manager/docs/SETUP.md

 # Serverless Framework
 The serverless framework is used to deploy the Wireguard Manager to AWS.
-It will automatically create the required DynamoDB tables and the App Runner for the service.
+It will automatically create the required DynamoDB tables for the service.

 These are the instructions for installing Node.js and the Serverless framework on Ubuntu.